JujuB39/challenge-3/Develop/README.md

 # Password Generator
-This weeks challenge was to create an application that an employye could use to generate a random password based on criteria they've selected.
+This weeks challenge was to create an application that an employee could use to generate a random password based on criteria they've selected.

 ## What did I add
 For this challenge, all the changes I worked on were in Javascript.
 One of the first things I did was make variables that I knew I was going to need.
 The first variable I made was for prompts that would require a yes or no answer.
 After that I had to make sure I had 4 arrays for all the choices that an employee could choose.
 I then made a final array that was empty so I can add the previous arrays in it , if the employee chose those criteria.